quicwg/base-drafts/draft-ietf-quic-http.md

 ({{frame-push-promise}}).
 Other than the means of identifying requests, the prioritization system is identical to that in HTTP/2.

-Only a client can prioritize requests.
+Only a client can send PRIORITY frames.
 A server MUST NOT send a PRIORITY frame.

 ## Server Push